Rodeffs/PNGconverter/README.md

 Besides, I doubt that any site or image viewer would be able to display such an image without issues anyway

 The only major problem that this program has is that the input file is stored in RAM during both encoding and decoding.
-And while there is a way to fix that for encoding (just doing it row by row instead of whole thing at once), I don't know how to fix it for decoding, simply due to the fact that libpng stores the whole PNG in RAM while reading it.
-Maybe there is a way to remedy that and maybe it's even included in that library, but due to the lack of decent documentation and my lack of will, I'm not going to bother.
+And while there is a way to fix that by utilizing progressive reading, due to the lack of decent documentation and my lack of motivation, I'm not going to bother with it

-So it means that don't try to encode/decode files that exceed your RAM capacity
+So it means that don't try to encode/decode files that exceed your RAM capacity :P

 #### P.S.